Wrestling Strength Training: Program & Guide

 But we can’t draw conclusions from one study!

-Let’s take a look at a case study involving the Iranian 4x World senior Greco-Roman wrestling champion in the 55 kg weight class [4].
-This wrestler was able to complete 30% more pull-ups and 8% more sit-ups than the National norms highlighting the enhanced muscular endurance qualities he possesses.
+Let's examine a case study involving the Iranian 4x World senior Greco-Roman wrestling champion in the 55 kg weight class [4].
+This wrestler completed 30% more pull-ups and 8% more sit-ups than the National norms, highlighting his enhanced muscular endurance qualities.

 He was also stronger in the back squat compared to National norms relative to body weight (1.83 vs. 1.79 respectively).
 However, his bench press was lower at 1.39 vs. 1.48 relative to bodyweight.

-If we compare these numbers to Division III American College wrestlers, the elite Iranian Junior wrestlers showed higher squat and bench press numbers which potentially indicating that higher level wrestlers are stronger [6].
+If we compare these numbers to Division III American College wrestlers, the elite Iranian Junior wrestlers showed higher squat and bench press numbers, which potentially indicates that higher-level wrestlers are stronger [6].

-Furthermore, research on elite Junior Turkish wrestlers compared strength measurements between those who were selected for the National Team for the World Championships versus those who were not [7].
+Furthermore, research on elite Junior Turkish wrestlers compared strength measurements between those selected for the National Team for the World Championships and those not [7].

 While they didn’t measure the traditional dynamic lifts such as the squat and bench press, they measured isometric grip, back, and leg strength.